Falls, Their Impact and How to Avoid Them

 These are not the only issues that patients experience, many elderly people can suffer from ongoing health problems such as chronic pain and many experience a vastly decreased quality of life with the isolation and loss of independence.
 Many also find it very difficult to achieve day to day tasks they would previously have taken for granted, such as trips to the shops to buy food and pay bills, possibly leaving them malnourished or cold.
 There is also the suggestion that the injury can worsen other illnesses be it due to increased frailty or not being able to maintain visits to healthcare professionals.

-In the unfortunate event that you have suffered a serious injury a scooter can also become a vital lifeline bringing back self-reliance, confidence and keeping you in touch with family, friends and your community.
+In the unfortunate event that you have suffered a serious injury an electric powered wheelchair or scooter can also become a vital lifeline bringing back self-reliance, confidence and keeping you in touch with family, friends and your community.

 So it is “normal” to experience a fall and there is nothing you can do about it?